Definition of Fire:

 At high concentration can damage the upper respiratory tract, causing asphyxiation or death.

-NITROGEN DIOXIDE (NO)
+NITROGEN DIOXIDE (NO2 )

 Source materials are fabrics, cellulose acetate and all plastics containing Nitrogen.
 Its main effect is Asphyxiation and longer exposure can prove fatal.